Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 6

 |9.4

-Want to place a bet on a player prop for Duncan Robinson or another Heat player?
+Want to place a bet on a player prop for Gabe Vincent or another Heat player?
 Get a first deposit bonus when you sign up for DraftKings Sportsbook using our link today!

 Looking to place a futures bet on the Heat?
 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.